BigML vs IBM Maximo Predict

 - Does it have a free plan?

-- Yes, there is a free plan available.
+- Yes, a free plan with basic predictive analytics features is available.

 - What integrations does it support?

-- It integrates with various enterprise systems.
+- It integrates deeply with IBM Maximo asset management systems.

 - Who is it best for?